jpasqua/MultiMon/README.md

 ## Dependencies

 ### Libraries
-The following third party libraries are used within this project:
+The following third party libraries are used within this project.
+You'll need to download them and place them in your Arduino `library` folder before you build the project.

 * [Arduino-Log](https://github.com/thijse/Arduino-Log)
 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson): Minimum version: 6.15